Dedicated Servers: How They Improve Security And Reliability

 - Malicious actors may set up their own sites on your shared server, with the sole intention of using this access to penetrate the other sites.
 This can also result in your organization’s website and database being breached.

 - You may share the server with a high-value target, such as a political activist or journalist.
 If they raise the ire of others, they could fall victim to a DDoS attack.
-Not only could this prevent legitimate visitors from accessing their website, but it could use up the shared resources, preventing anyone from being able to visit your site as well.
+Not only could this prevent legitimate visitors from accessing their website, but it could use up the shared resources, and prevent others from visiting your site.

 These examples around web hosting also apply to other services such as email hosting, video conferencing, payment processing, online chat, etc. It is always a better and more secure choice to isolate your services and data from others to the maximum degree possible.